The 7th Annual Mira Loma High School Science Olympiad Invitational scheduled for Jan 11th, 2020.

 Level of Events: Some events have different requirements based off of the level of competition (regional, state, national), unless there is a specific invitational level, this invitational will be run at the state level.
 Additionally, we ask all event proctors to realize the varying levels of students in the competition and write their exam with a range of questions (You do not want several teams scoring 100% on your exam nor the high score to be 15%).

-Registration: Registration will open September 10 at 3:30 pm (pacific time) and we will be using an electronic registration this year (Google Forms) the link will appear here when we are done testing it.
+Registration: Click here to register Registration will open September 10 at 3:30 pm (Pacific Time) and we will be using an electronic registration this year (Google Forms) the link will appear here when we are done testing it.
 While we plan on having 30 teams in each division, in order for more schools to participate, early registration will be limited to ONE team per school.
 On October 1, we will open remaining spots up to second teams from previously accepted schools; second teams will be accepted based on the order of their original registration.
 If you are interested in bringing two teams, please sign up for two teams on they initial registration form.

 NOTE: Since this is an invitational, selected teams have been invited from various schools prior to October 1 and potentially in excess of the limit we have imposed.
 If, for travel purposes, you need to know the number of competitors competing prior to October 1, contact the tournament director (we are sympathetic to traveling with Olympiad teams over great distances).